 This is not your grandfather’s sporting experience.
 From the fan experience to athlete’s performance, the sports industry has evolved, and with the help of disruptive technologies, will continue to do so.
 Read on to learn how technology is shaping and changing the sports industry.

-Public Engagement through Digital and Social Media
+Public Engagement Through Digital and Social Media

-Not able to watch the big game?
+Not able to watch your favorite team play in their big game?
 20 years ago, this was a disappointing experience for many sports fans.
 Not only because they were missing the game, but because they had to wait until the next day to catch the results in the paper or hear about it from friends.

 Virtual & Mixed Reality

 With the rise in Fantasy Football, parallel participation in virtual sports could become increasingly immersive in the world of online gaming.
-Already, A FIFA Interactive World Cup Competition was organized earlier this year in New York, featuring 32 finalists chosen from 2.3 million original entrants.
+Already, A FIFA Interactive World Cup Competition was organized in New York, featuring 32 finalists chosen from 2.3 million original entrants.
 The virtual competition was aired by Fox Sports in the USA, and internationally, through affiliates such as Sky UK, Sky New Zealand, and FOX Sports Australia.

 The digital transformation happening in the sports and entertainment business primarily focuses on marketing and increasing revenue.
-But the exciting thing is they also focus user experience and engagement, and getting content to audiences where and when they want it, on whatever device they’re using.
+But the exciting thing is they also focus user experience and engagement and getting content to audiences where and when they want it, on whatever device they’re using.